Paintersrp/hyprpal/README.md

 ## Performance & Benchmarks

 `make bench` wraps `go run ./cmd/bench --config configs/example.yaml --fixture fixtures/coding.json --iterations 25` to
 replay the synthetic Coding-mode fixture and capture latency/allocation stats.
-The command prints a JSON payload; pipe to `jq '.summary'` for the aggregated metrics that feed the table below.
+The command prints a JSON payload by default;
+pipe to `jq '.summary'` for the aggregated metrics that feed the table below or pass `--output bench.json` to save the full report for later comparison.
 Pass `PROFILE=1` to emit CPU/heap profiles in `docs/flamegraphs/` (see [docs/perf.md](docs/perf.md) for the exact workflow plus instructions for replaying your own capture).

 **Key gains over v0.4 (synthetic Coding-mode stream, 25 iterations, Go 1.22.2 on Ryzen 7 7840U):**